Georgetown-Civic-Tech/DCRatMap/readme.md

 The site should also eventually have a suite of tools to accompany the dataset, to faciliate communication with local officials and encourage civic engagement around rodents.

-Once a month, someone needs to pull the data, update the database and ensure the visuals are updated.
-Currently, this is done by Paul-Emmanuel, though there are plans to use the API instead.
+Once a month, I pull the data in CSV format, simplify it and convert it to GeoJSON and update the HTML.
+This, in turn, builds a new version of the map.